MicrosoftDocs/win32/desktop-src/UPnP/presentation.md

 ---
 title: Presentation
-description: Presentation is the final step in the UPnP process. ms.assetid: 'e8d20ae6-2dd8-4de2-b07b-6cf4e725735e'
+description: Presentation is the final step in the UPnP process. ms.assetid: e8d20ae6-2dd8-4de2-b07b-6cf4e725735e ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Presentation

 Presentation is the final step in the UPnP process.
 If a device has a URL for presentation, a control point can retrieve a page from this URL and load the page into a browser.
 Depending on the capabilities of the presentation page and the device, the control point can control the device and view the status of the device.

-The resource path, which is passed to [**IUPnPRegistrar**](iupnpregistrar.md) during registration, is where all the files relevant to the presentation of the device are located.
+The resource path, which is passed to [**IUPnPRegistrar**](/windows/win32/Upnphost/nn-upnphost-iupnpregistrar?branch=master) during registration, is where all the files relevant to the presentation of the device are located.
 Device developers can provide separate pages for each embedded device.
 The presentation URL in the device description template can either be an absolute URL or a relative URL.
 For relative URLs, which are relative to the resource path, the device description template should contain a file name. **IUPnPRegistrar** converts this to a URL with the actual location.
 For absolute URLs, the location is not modified.

 To support client side scripts within a presentation page, extra information is normally appended to the URL in the form of a "query string".
 The extra information that is appended is the URL to the device description document, and the UDN of the device or embedded device.
 The device description URL can be used to load a description document in the script, and then control the device through its services.
 The UDN is used to select an embedded device from the root device.